Henry Dearborn: War of 1812

 Needing to present Congress with reports of progress, Secretary of War William Eustis urged Dearborn to promptly embark for Albany and plan and make preparations for an invasion of Montreal in Canada.
 Dearborn maintained, however, that he must first get to New England and secure the militia for defending the New England coast, which would free up the regular troops of the region for the coming campaign against Canada, and before the Federalists effected an open revolt there.
 After disputes with New England's several Federalist governors, who refused to supply the militia for coastal defense, Dearborn reluctantly left New England for Albany with regular troops in late July, leaving the coast almost defenseless against British coastal attacks.
 (Note: No British coastal attacks occurred for the first year of the war — presumably a favor from the British for New England's open opposition to the war.)

 On August 9, while General William Hull was expecting a diversionary attack by Dearborn in the Niagara area, the latter was still at his headquarters at Greenbush, just outside of Albany, and was having great difficulty amassing troops for the coming offensive in Canada.
-At this time George Prévost had sent British Colonel Edward Baynes to negotiate a temporary armistice with Dearborn.
+At this time George Prevost had sent British Colonel Edward Baynes to negotiate a temporary armistice with Dearborn.
 Dearborn learned that Lord Liverpool was giving the American government time to respond.
 Lacking the means to adequately engage the British in Canada, Dearborn was not eager for battle, welcomed the delay, and rushed news of the armistice to Madison for approval.
 In the meantime Dearborn gave orders to General Van Rensselaer to avoid any engagements along the Niagara.
 The truce, however, was short-lived when on August 15 Madison repudiated Dearborn's agreement and orders were issued to renew the offensive.